Ross is also an avid chamber

 Philadelphia Classical Guitar Society and music festivals across the

-In addition to participating in many new music
+In addition to participating in

 programs and world premiere performances, he has also performed the